gauravlalwani/PythonClassFall2017/README.md

 # PythonClassFall2017
-Python programming class for fall 2017 semester
+This repository contains example codes for my Python programming class (PSY 394U) for the Fall 2017 semester.

+The codes are organized by modules.
+Each module corresponds to a directory under this repository.